DerenB/Markdown-Notes/ProgrammingNotes/Blazor/DB-BlazorProjectCreation.md

 # Setup the Blazor Project

 1. Create a `Shared` Directory
-   1. To this Create `MainLayout.razor`
+   1. In this Create `Layout.razor`
+   2. Create with `dotnet new razorcomponent -n Layout`
 2. Add the imports to `_Imports.razor`
    1. CMD: `@using ProjectName`
    2. CMD: `@using ProjectName.Shared`